ruben056/ezBanking/README.md

 It has crossed my mind that NoSQL and DDD would work well together because:
 - NOSQL storage seems a good fit to store the model as documents...
-- In DDD Invariants (consistency of model) is enforced in aggregates (and domain services) which overcomse the "problem" of schemaless storage
+- In DDD Invariants (consistency of model) is enforced in aggregates (and domain services) which overcomes the "problem" of schemaless storage

 concrete
 -----------